ethereum/ethereum-org/views/content/ether.md

 **Geth:**

     miner.setEtherbase(eth.accounts[0])
     miner.start()

 **Eth:**

     web3.admin.eth.setMiningBenefactor(web3.eth.accounts[0])
     web3.admin.eth.setMining(true)

 Before you can find any blocks, however, your computer needs to go through a process called “building a DAG”.
 This DAG (short for “Directed Acyclic Graph”) is a large data structure (~1GB) required for mining, intended to prevent ASIC machines (“Application Specific Integrated Circuits”) from being mass manufactured for mining ether.
 Its goal is to protect miners like yourself, so that you will only ever need your home computer to remain competitive.
 The DAG should take about 10 minutes to generate and as soon as it finishes, Geth will start mining automatically.

 If you have successfully mined a block you will see a message like this among the logs:

     🔨 Mined block #123456

 To check your earnings, you can display your balance with:

     web3.fromWei(web3.eth.getBalance(web3.eth.accounts[0]), "ether")

 #### GPU MINING Using the command line

 If you are serious about mining on the live ethereum network and getting real ether rewards, then you should use a dedicated computer with very powerful graphic cards in order to run the network.

 **Instructions for Eth:**

 If you are using **Eth** then GPU mining comes out of the box.
 Simply quit the console (press control+C multiple times and then enter) and then start it with the --GPU option turned on:

-    eth --frontier -b --genesis path/to/genesis.json -i -m on -G
+    eth -b --genesis path/to/genesis.json -i -m on -G

 Once you started, just follow the same instructions as normal CPU mining.